Centamin PLC Announces Notice of Director Dealing

 NOTICE OF DIRECTOR DEALING

-Today, Martin Horgan, Chief Executive Officer, purchased 99,314 ordinary shares in the Company at a price of £1.007 per share for a consideration of £99,999.09.
-After settlement of the transaction, Martin will hold a total of 206,507 ordinary shares in the Company.
+Ross Jerrard, Chief Financial Officer, purchased 53,000 ordinary shares in the Company at a price of £1.00 per share for a total consideration of £53,653.71.
+After settlement of the transaction, Ross will hold a total of 620,000 (1) ordinary shares in the Company.

 This announcement contains ongoing regulated information.